How do I use the Survey template in my message?

 One great way to use your landing page is to link to a simple, two field survey.
 You can use a tool like SurveyMonkey or Typeform and include a text field asking subscribers if they have additional comments, and one field for them to leave their email.
 That way, you can tie their feedback to the specific subscriber in your account.

 - You will have four article options to choose from, each showing a different type of survey.
-They can be selected from the Article Style drop down menu options.
+They can be selected from the Article Type drop down menu options.

-Once you have selected the survey you would like to use, you can edit the title text directly.
+Once you have selected the survey you would like to use, you can edit the title text directly using the formatting bar at the top of the screen.

 What kind of surveys can I create?